 isinstance?
 What's a

 if?
 Why is it spaced all funny?
 A percent sign?
-All bets are off.
-While that is a handy function to someone with experience, much like with the math example, it's basically hieroglyphics to your audience.
-Even if this function was heavily commented, it would still be very unapproachable for someone in third grade.
-How would you you go about constructing a python example that would find greatest common divisors in Python to someone in third grade?
+Even if this function was heavily commented, it might still be somewhat unapproachable for beginners.
+How would you go about constructing a simple Python example that would find greatest common divisors?

-Trick question.
-There isn't a great way to implement this particular example for a third grade audience.
-A better example might be to also introduce the idea of equivalent fractions, and ask them to find if two fractions are equivalent like so
+There might not be a great way to implement this particular example for a beginner audience.
+A better example might be to also introduce the idea of equivalent fractions, and ask them to find if two fractions are equivalent:

-When you're creating notebooks for the Callysto project, you need to be hyper aware of the skill set of your audience.
+When creating notebooks for the Callysto project, be aware of the skill set of your audience.
 There will definitely be occasions where you can get more involved in the code and the explanations in cases like high school content.
 Even so, a lot of the people this content will be used by will have little to no experience with Python or even the subject you're trying to teach.
-Unfortunately that means you'll likely have to change how you typically develop content from how you normally would.
-Below we've summarized a few flexible guidelines for you to keep in mind while developing content
+We've summarized a few flexible guidelines for you to keep in mind:

 Keep it simple.